-I've watched many a Scout find joy and fellowship at camp over the years.
-I can't wait for you to join us this summer to continue spreading the magic that is Camp Maumee.
+We have all watched many a Scout find joy and fellowship at camp over the years.
+Our entire staff can't wait for you to join us this summer to continue spreading the magic that is Camp Maumee.

 See you at camp!